 Knowledge to Live By

-NEEF is the nation’s leading organization in lifelong environmental learning, connecting people to knowledge they use to improve the quality of their lives and the health of the planet.
+NEEF is a leader in lifelong environmental learning, connecting people to knowledge they use to improve the quality of their lives and the health of the planet.

 Chartered by Congress in 1990 to advance environmental knowledge.